cranksters/playdate-reverse-engineering/formats/pda.md

 ## Audio Data

-The audio data is stored differently, depending on the format indicated in the header.
+The format flag in the file header indicates how the audio is stored:

 ### 4-bit ADPCM